Yellow Nutsedge

 • Prevent plants from developing tubers by removing young plants as soon as possible.

-• If plants have already formed tubers, then dig 20 – 30 cm into the soil to remove roots.
+• If plants have already formed tubers, dig 20 – 30 cm into the soil to remove roots.

 Chemical

-• Glyphosate has proven effective on Yellow Nutsedge infestations.
+• Glyphosate has proven effective on yellow nutsedge infestations.

 • We recommend that any herbicide application is carried out by a person holding a valid BC Pesticide Applicator Certificate.
 Before selecting and applying herbicides, you must review and follow herbicide labels and application rates; municipal, regional, provincial and federal laws and regulations; species-specific treatment recommendations, and site-specific goals and objectives.